Updated February 2, 2023

 And, if you have that Skillshare account handy, try this course on Facebook ads!

 Selling has been around for thousands of years.
-Unlike most of the other things on this list, it’s not fancy or sexy, and it’s not tech.
+That makes sales the OG of high-income skills Unlike most of the other things on this list, it’s not fancy or sexy, and it’s not tech.
 But sales isn’t going anywhere.
 Companies need to sell things.

 Sales IS changing though.
 Like everything else, it’s been upended by tech.
 From fancy AI customer databases to email lead generation software, sales will keep evolving.
 But at the base of sales is a relationship.
 As the famous saying goes, “people do business with people they know, like, and trust.”